ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 client actively opening a connection, then sending data to the server.
 The server listens (passive open), reads, and then answers.
-This property specifies whether an application wants to diverge from this pattern -- either by actively opening, immediately followed by reading, or passively opening, immediately followed by writing.
+This property specifies whether an application wants to diverge from this pattern -- either by actively opening with Initiate(), immediately followed by reading, or passively opening with Listen(), immediately followed by writing.
+This property is irrelevant for connection establishment using Rendezvous().
 Requiring this property limits the choice of mappings to underlying protocols, which can reduce efficiency.
 For example, it prevents the transport system from mapping